 Invasive Plants Originating from the Horticultural Industry

 Almost 80% of these intentionally introduced plant species came through the nursery industry as ornamental landscape species.
-Fourteen of these plants are listed on the California Department of Food and Agriculture noxious weed list, allowing them to be regulated by this agency and the local agricultural commissioner.
+Twenty-nine of these plants are listed on the California Department of Food and Agriculture noxious weed list, allowing them to be regulated by this agency and the local agricultural commissioner.
 The rest of the invasive plants that came from nursery introductions can still be imported and traded in California without restriction.

 Additional species that were introduced to California through the nursery industry and are on the California Invasive Plant Council Inventory are listed in Table 3.
 Some of these species are also common in the nursery trade, while others may be hard to find.
 However, even though some of these species may be difficult to find locally, virtually any plant can be purchased interstate via catalogs and the Internet.

 Information for regions invaded adapted from the Cal-IPC Inventory.
 These designations are simplified versions of the designations used in the Cal-IPC Inventory.